Code-Institute-Submissions/Coexisting-Milestone-Project-1/README.md

 # Milestone-Project-1
 ## Project Purpose
 A website the displays content and upcoming shows for a upcoming singer and songwriter to reach out to their audience.The website also allows users to buy tickets for shows.
-It will increse the artist sales, steams and oppurtunity to get signed or have endorsements for companies.
+It will increse the artist sales, steams and oppurtunity to get signed or have endorsements from companies.

 ## UX design
 ### User